 How to sell a house by owner in Florida

-Here's an overview of what laws you need to know in Florida:
+Here's an overview of what laws you need to know in the Florida real estate market:

 Real estate attorney required?